 This is because colors that happen to fall on the same side or near each other of the color wheel have a more natural looking transition between one another, thereby creating smoother looking blends.
 Trying to create a smooth blend between two colors that are a lot further from one another, while possible, can introduce muddier blends, which can be a bit frustrating.

-So if you’re looking to create optimal blends that simply blend ever so gracefully from one color to another, consider blending colors that are close to one another on the wheel.
+So if you’re looking to create optimal gradients that simply blend ever so gracefully from one color to another, consider choosing colors that are close to one another on the wheel.

 See?
 That wasn’t so bad, right?

 My final thoughts on blending with acrylic paint

 Now that you know the rules and techniques behind creating good-looking blends, be sure to practice and put these into action.
 I will guarantee you will still make some mistakes, but that’s ok!